Barbaras Timeline

 2480 West Medford Ave1 Alvin Falk Blacksmith

-2458 West Medford Ave4 Wilhelmina Wilke widow of Albert
+2458 West Medford Ave4 Wilhelmina (Greffin) Wilke widow of Albert

-• Herman and Wilhelmina have a baby, Ida Wilke, in May
+• Herman and Wilhelmina are strangely back living at 2458.
+They have a baby, Ida Wilke, in May

-• Herman dies 14-Sep-1891; Eleanora reports that he fell out of a fruit tree, broke his arm, got peritonitis and died
+• Herman dies 14-Sep-1891; Eleanora reports that he fell out of a fruit tree, broke his arm, got peritonitis and died.
+The cause of death is listed as typhoid fever on the death certificate

 • August and wife, Wilhelmina Schulz, have first child and prepare to move next door